DavidOrchard/urlShortener/README.md

 ## Thread safety

 It is worth examining the thread safety of the operations.
-The hashDatas structure is a mutable Map with the synchronized trait mixed so it is thread safe.
+The hashDatas structure is a mutable Map with the synchronized trait mixed so it is thread safe.  this.synchronized is used for synchronization.
+Alternatively, some prefer a synchronization on a private object to prevent external locks (accidental or intentional) and potential deadlock.

 The methods and their hashData operations that operate on hashDatas are:

 ###hashUrl
 Reads then a write of a new hashData.
 Potentially there could be an identical hash generated for a different url at the same time, and the write of the 2nd hashdata overrides the first.
-The hashedUrlManager.hashUrl has a this.synchronized around the read and the write.
+The current solution is to use a getOrElseUpdate with a new hashData to make the operation threadsafe and have no need for a lock on the data store.
+The downside is that a new instance of hashData is created for each request.
+The alternative, previously implemented, is the hashedUrlManager.hashUrl has a this.synchronized around the read and the write.
+I believe that urlForHash requests are far more common that hashUrl requests, so removing a lock on the hashDatas seems to be an appropriate optimization.

 ###urlForHash
 Read then a write of a + 1 count.
 Potentially there could be interleaved urlForHash counts where the first thread gets the count,